vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 To support SSR we need to do two things:

-- Pass a `key` to each loader so that it can be serialized into an object later.
-Would an array work?
+- A way to serialize each data loaded on the server with a unique _key_.
+Note: Would an array work?
 I don't think the order of execution is guaranteed.
 - On the client side, pass the initial state to `setupLoaderGuard()`.
 The initial state is used once and discarded afterwards.

+Different implementations could have different kind of keys.
+The simplest form is a string:

 ```ts
 export const useBookCollection = defineLoader(